Dark Ages (album): Reception

-AllMusic had a positive response, because the album has greater complexity of metal than any of the previous album, thus refreshing the band with veterans present.
+AllMusic had a positive response, because the album has greater complexity of metal than any of the previous albums, thus refreshing the band with veterans present.

 Blogcritics had a very good response, as "Cavalera is screaming louder and harder than ever throughout.
 He's raging harder and in a higher range than he's been in years, and it's a welcome improvement."